DataDog/dd-trace-rb/README.md

 ### Redis Quickstart

-By default, our monkey-patching is not active, you need to call it.
+By default, our monkey-patching is not active, you need to either:

+- set the env var `DATADOG_TRACE_AUTOPATCH=true`
+- explicitly activate it by calling `Datadog::Monkey.patch_all` or `Datadog::Monkey.patch_module`

 This ultimately allows you to enable or disable tracing on a per-library basis.

 The example below shows the Redis case, but any other non-rails library